 The global demand for energy is expected to double by 2050.
-Given the optimized use of fossil fuels and the necessity to reduce greenhouse gas emissions, resorting to renewable energies has now become inescapable.
-The Arkema Group has made this issue one of its major fields of innovation and is involved in growing new markets, both in terms of energy production and energy storage.
-At present, one out of every three solar panels contains a product made by the Group.
+Given the optimized use of fossil fuels and the necessity to reduce greenhouse gas emissions and energy independence, resorting to renewable energies has now become inescapable.
+This poses a major challenge for renewable energy producers and managers.
+To support them and accelerate their growth, Arkema has made this issue one of its major fields of innovation.

 Improving the competitiveness of solar energy

 Used in the manufacturing of solar panels, these materials contribute to increasing their performance, while also reducing their cost.

 - PVDF Kynar® Film fluorinated polymers, extruded as ultra-fine and resistant multilayer films, protect the backside of the panels against humidity and solar aging.
 As a result, the lifespan of panels is extended beyond 20 years.

 - To improve its EVA offering, the Arkema Group developed Luperox® Solar, a grade of organic peroxide, which speeds up EVA crosslinking used for the encapsulation of cells, thereby optimizing the production rate of panels.